mirai-mirai/DLIB-faceRecognition/README.md

 ![Alt text](demo.gif?raw=true "Title")

-This is a face recognition system using DLIB.
+This is a face recognition sample using DLIB.

 ## Compatibility
 The code is tested using DLIB 19.10.0 under Ubuntu 16.04 with Python 3.6.5.